carletes/namespaces-in-operation/docs/ch04-user-namespaces.md

 -bash: echo: write error: Operation not permitted
 ```

-Furthermore, the number of lines that may be written to the file is currently
+Furthermore, the number of lines that may be written to the file is currentl
-limited to five (an arbitrary limit that may be increased in the future).
+limited to 340 (as of Linux 4.15), and the number of bytes written to it
+must be less than the system page size.

 The `/proc/PID/uid_map` file is owned by the user ID that created the
 namespace, and is writeable only by that user (or a privileged user).
 In
 addition, all of the following requirements must be met:

-    The writing process must have the CAP_SETUID (CAP_SETGID for gid_map) capability in the user namespace of the process PID.
+* The writing process must have the `CAP_SETUID` (`CAP_SETGID` for `gid_map`)
+  capability in the user namespace of the process PID.

-    Regardless of capabilities, the writing process must be in either the user namespace of the process PID or inside the (immediate) parent user namespace of the process PID.
+* Regardless of capabilities, the writing process must be in either the
+  user namespace of the process PID or inside the (immediate) parent user
+  namespace of the process PID.

 One of the following must be true:

-        The data written to uid_map (gid_map) consists of a single line that maps (only) the writing process's effective user ID (group ID) in the parent user namespace to a user ID (group ID) in the user namespace.
-This rule allows the initial process in a user namespace (i.e., the child created by clone()) to write a mapping for its own user ID (group ID).
+* The data written to `uid_map` (`gid_map`) consists of a single line that
+  maps (only) the writing process's effective user ID (group ID) in the parent
+  user namespace to a user ID (group ID) in the user namespace.
+This rule
+  allows the initial process in a user namespace (i.e., the child created by
+  `clone()`) to write a mapping for its own user ID (group ID).

-        The process has the CAP_SETUID (CAP_SETGID for gid_map) capability in the parent user namespace.
-Such a process can define mappings to arbitrary user IDs (group IDs) in the parent user namespace.
-As we noted earlier, the initial process in a new user namespace has no capabilities in the parent namespace.
-Thus, only a process in the parent namespace can write a mapping that maps arbitrary IDs in the parent user namespace.
+* The process has the `CAP_SETUID` (`CAP_SETGID` for `gid_map`) capability in
+  the parent user namespace.
+Such a process can define mappings to arbitrary
+  user IDs (group IDs) in the parent user namespace.
+As we noted earlier,
+  the initial process in a new user namespace has no capabilities in the
+  parent namespace.
+Thus, only a process in the parent namespace can write
+  a mapping that maps arbitrary IDs in the parent user namespace.

+If, as we saw in the previous example, the writing process does not have
+the `CAP_SETGID` capability in the _parent_ process, then use of the
+[`setgroups(2)`][setgroups] system call must first be denied (by writing
+`deny` to `/proc/PID/setgroups`) before writing to `gid_map`.

 ## Capabilities, `execve()`, and user ID 0

-In an earlier article in this series, we developed the ns_child_exec program.
-This program uses clone() to create a child process in new namespaces specified by command-line options and then executes a shell command in the child process.
+In an earlier chapter, we developed the [`ns-child-exec.rs`][ns-child-exec]
+program.
+This program uses `clone()` to create a child process in new
+namespaces specified by command-line options, and then executes a shell
+command in the child process.

-Suppose that we use this program to execute a shell in a new user namespace and then within that shell we try to define the user ID mapping for the new user namespace.
+Suppose that we use this program to execute a shell in a new user namespace,
+and then within that shell we try to define the user ID mapping for the
+new user namespace.
 In doing so, we run into a problem:

     $ ./ns_child_exec -U  bash
     $ echo '0 1000 1' > /proc/$$/uid_map       # $$ is the PID of the shell
     bash: echo: write error: Operation not permitted

-This error occurs because the shell has no capabilities inside the new user namespace, as can be seen from the following commands:
+This error occurs because the shell has no capabilities inside the new user
+namespace, as can be seen from the following commands:

     $ id -u         # Verify that user ID and group ID are not mapped
     65534